 Disclaimer: Comparisons to other SIPP providers are based on our understanding of their published costs on their websites as at 08 January 2021, for trading shares and ETFs within a SIPP account.
 They are shown for illustrative purposes only.
 For confirmation of their up to date charges and product information, you should visit their websites.

 Before initiating a pension transfer make sure that you believe, with the help of a financial adviser if required, that this is the right action for you to take.
-This requires you to read and understand the Freetrade SIPP Key Features Document, Terms and Conditions, Charges Schedule and SIPP Declarations.
+This requires you to read and understand the Freetrade SIPP Key Features Document, Terms and Conditions, SIPP Charges and SIPP Declarations.

 SIPP account charges 0.45% of the value of shares in your account, capped at £200/year.